 Goal: Build a supportive peer group to continuously interact around these issues

 - Guided 1-hour conversations on a reading, podcast, or video.
-Previous topics and experts:
+Previous topics:

 - Occur every month